When Everything is Taken, What Remains

 Joseph Pfeifer, an FDNY Battalion Chief, was among the first on scene.
 His calm leadership helped save many lives.
 His brother, also a firefighter, was not among them.
 The last time Joseph saw him, he was heading up the stairs of the burning World Trade Center.
 Months later, his body was found in the wreckage.

-Like Frankl, some of these people didn’t plan to be brave.
-They didn’t even feel brave.
-But they responded anyway.
+Like Frankl, these people responded.
 They made a choice.
-The filmmakers add incredible weight to the documentary by showing the complexity of human thought and action.
-They weave in stories of luck, courage, resilience, fear, compassion, anger, guilt, and redemption.
-Somewhere in the chaos and trauma came clarity—even if it took years to surface.
+We hear stories of luck, courage, resilience, fear, compassion, anger, guilt, and redemption.
+Somewhere in the chaos and trauma came clarity, even if it took years to reach the surface.

 At the end of the series, we see the 9/11 Memorial in New York.
 Each of the 2,996 people killed has a photo beside their name.
 The photos share one thing in common.
 All are smiling.
 That’s how the families want them remembered.
 Not as victims.
 As lives.
-Lives that mattered.
-Lives that had meaning.
+Lives that mattered and had meaning.

 I visited the World Trade Center in May 1998.
 My first time in New York.
 I stood on the roof and took a roll of black and white photos.
-I still have them.
-From the ground, I remember staring up at the towers, thinking how immovable they felt—steel pillars disappearing into the clear spring sky.
+I still have them and I’ve added one below.
+From the ground, I remember staring up at the towers, thinking how immovable they felt, steel pillars disappearing into the clear spring sky.

 Or more accurately, those who lived.